fthdgn-gh/website/content/blog/journey-to-linux-from-windows/index.en.md

 I installed Oracle VM Virtual Box after that and I'm happy to say that it was really easy and intuitive to setup and run x86_64 systems on it like Windows.

+#### Theming - Kvantum

+This program allows you to change the style of your applications and allows for more theming options for you to choose from.
+I definitely suggest you to install it.

+##### Note for me and to the people who decided to go down to this path

+Non-integer scaling actually effects how the theme looks.
+My screen scaling is on %125.
+Translucency is disabled by default for this kind of situation.
+You can "disable" the "Disable translucency with non-integer scaling" through Kvantum Manager's "Hacks" section.

 ## Desktop Environment, Display Manager and Customization

 The thing about Linux based operating systems is that you can just customize them however you want.
 You didn't like the look of your desktop?
 Go ahead, change it.
 You didn't like how your login screen works?
 Here, select anything you like from this huge list.
 You want to delete your boot loader for some reason?
 Weird, but, sure, go ahead!
 It's unrestricted control over every aspect of the system is unparalleled from other popular operating systems.